discordjs/guide/guide/additional-info/async-await.md

 ## How do Promises work?

-Before we can get into async/await, you should know what Promises are and how they work, because async/await is just a way to handle Promises. if you know what Promises are and how to deal with them, then you can skip this part.
+Before we can get into async/await, you should know what Promises are and how they work, because async/await is just a way to handle Promises.
+If you know what Promises are and how to deal with them, then you can skip this part.

 Promises are a way to handle asynchronous tasks in Javascript; they are the newer alternative to callbacks.
 A Promise has a lot of similarities to a progress bar; Promises represent an ongoing process that has not yet finished.
 A good example for that is a request to a server (e.g discord.js sends requests to Discord's API).